Whang Youn Dai: Early life and education

 Dr Whang was born on 12 December 1938 in Seoul, Korea.
 At the age of three she contracted polio which greatly impaired her right leg.
 Following rehabilitation and surgical treatments, she was able to stand by the age of seven however, she continued to have a limp.
-As a result she faced some hardships in her education, including being rejected from admission into an elementary school at the age of 8.
+As a result, she faced some hardships in her education, including being rejected from admission into an elementary school at the age of 8.
 Despite this, she was able to successfully complete her elementary and secondary education, and was admitted to Ewha Woman's University in 1957 where she studied medicine.
 She completed her medical degree in 1963.

 Career

-After obtaining her medical degree, Whang undertook an internship at the Ewha Womans University Hospital between 1963-64.
+After obtaining her medical degree, Whang undertook an internship at the Ewha Womans University Hospital between 1963 and 1964.
 She started working as a doctor in Severance Hospital in 1965, focusing on treating child polio patients.
-In 1966 she founded the Korean Polio Children’s Special Education and Welfare Association when working at Severance Hospital.
+In 1966 she founded the Korean Polio Children's Special Education and Welfare Association when working at Severance Hospital.

 She was awarded a Rotary Foundation Teacher of the Handicapped Educational Award in 1972, becoming the first Korean person to do so.
-This allowed her to study rehabilitation techniques at New York University Medical Center in 1974-75.
+This allowed her to study rehabilitation techniques at New York University Medical Center in 1974–75.
 However, severe pains in her right leg required her to return to Korea cutting short her time in New York.
 Upon her return she founded the Jungnip Centre, the first social welfare centre in Korea to cater to disabled people (affected by polio).
 The centre provided training in skills and exercise to children and adult and included facilities such as a swimming centre.
 In addition to founding the centre, Whang also served as its director.

-Over the next decade, Whang continued her extensive work in the medical profession, particularly focusing on improving experiences for polio sufferers.
-She served as Director of Public Relations of the Korean Medical Women’s Association and as Editor of the Woman Doctor’s News between 1987-80.
-Since then she has served as Director or been a member of many associations and committees dedicated to improving welfare and promoting sports for disabled people, including being Director and later President of the Korea Employment Promotion Agency for the Disabled Person from 1991-93.
+Over the next decade, Whang continued her extensive work in the medical profession, particularly focusing on improving experiences for people with polio.
+She served as director of public relations of the Korean Medical Women's Association and as editor of the Woman Doctor's News between 1987 and 1980.
+Since then she has served as Director or been a member of many associations and committees dedicated to improving welfare and promoting sports for disabled people, including being Director and later President of the Korea Employment Promotion Agency for the Disabled Person from 1991 to 1993.
 She also worked as a member of the Comprehensive Welfare Policy for the Disabled Person (Ministry of Health and Social Affair, Korea).
 Her work was recognized by Citi-YWCA Women's Leadership Awards in 2009.